 Hunger Free Colorado has facilitated Hunger Through My Lens, a new project led by real-life experts—those who are impacted by hunger.
 It aims to shed light on the reality of hunger in our communities to encourage critical dialogue and create change.

 View photos from the opening exhibit, and check back soon for more information about upcoming exhibits.
 You can also subscribe to Hunger Free Colorado emails to receive updates about this project.
-If you are interested in hosting an exhibit, contact Project Lead Lauren Flax at (303) 228-7973.
+If you are interested in hosting an exhibit, contact Project Lead Lauren Engle at (303) 228-7973.

 Fifty million people in the U.S.—including one in five children—don’t know when or where they will get their next meal.
 Directors Kristi Jacobson and Lori Silverbush examine this issue through the lens of three individuals who are struggling with food hardship, including fifth-grader Rosie from the Western Slope of Colorado.